LLNL/blt/docs/external_dependencies.rst

 :download:`llnl-quartz-toss3-gcc@4.9.3.cmake <tutorial/host-configs/llnl-quartz-toss3-gcc@4.9.3.cmake>`

 .. note::  Quartz does not have GPUs, so CUDA is not enabled in the Quartz host-config.

+Here is a full example host-config file for an OSX laptop, using a set of dependencies built with spack.

+:download:`llnl-naples-darwin-10.11-clang@7.3.0.cmake  <tutorial/host-configs/llnl-naples-darwin-10.11-clang@7.3.0.cmake>`

 Building and testing on Surface